rodders99/rodders99.github.io/content/projects/salifort_project/salifort_motors_project_writeup.md

 The estimated cost of lost employees to the client is in the order of $42m for 2022, for 1,991 employees who left employment in 2022, representing 20% of all employees (10,000).

+The project was completed using the PACE framework and the conclusion was :
+- A Machine Learning model that can
-The project was completed using the PACE framework and the conclusion was a number of recommendations for the team at Salifort Motors aimed at improving employee retention.
+- a number of recommendations for the team at Salifort Motors aimed at improving employee retention.

 As a capstone project, this was a great opportunity for me  to develop tools and workflows for a data analysis project.
 While the project only requires a solution with one model, I wanted to see how the